KelvinNK/ExampleFilterDependencyInjection/README.md

 # How to perform dependency injection on filters [.net core 3.1]

-### In this example we'll implement the interface IAuthorizationFilter to realize the authorization of our controller.
+### In this example we'll implement the interface IAuthorizationFilter to perform the authorization of our controller.

 1. Create the class that will be your filter.